-Recently we’ve received questions about how to sanitize looms in a way that won’t harm the wood or the finish.
+Throughout the pandemic we have received questions about how to sanitize looms in a way that won’t harm the wood or the finish.
 Rather than try to muddle through an answer ourselves, we asked loom expert and frequent Handwoven contributor Liz Moncrief to help us out.
-Here, Liz explains everything she learned in her research.
+In honor of World Health and Safety at Work Day, April 28th, 2022, here is what Liz learned in her research.
 Please note that this is not a substitute for contacting your local health department, but it will help you get your loom clean and sanitized without causing permanent damage. —Christina

 From my experience, looms will either be raw, unfinished wood (and it shouldn’t be left this way), oiled, waxed, or varnished.
 Each of these finishes, or non-finishes in the case of the raw wood, has different peculiarities when washing/sanitizing that I’ll cover here.

 First, for the raw wood: it’s not good for a loom to remain in this state.
 Raw wood is too susceptible to the vagaries of humidity, mold, and bugs.
 If your wood is raw, you should coat it with oil, wax, or varnish.
 That will protect your loom from many outside threats and make it easier to sanitize.

 One caution here: We all know how wonderful a good coating of oil is for wood.
 It penetrates and “feeds the wood” (not really, but it sounds good).
 It helps to preserve the wood.
 Just a pinch of pennyroyal, mint, or eucalyptus oil in the whole oil is very good for keeping the bugs away and making the loom smell great.
 Cedar oil, too.
 But never, never try to apply oil on top of varnish.
 Varnish is a true sealant, and the oil has nowhere to go.
 It’ll just sit there and get mucky, attract dust, and get nasty in a hurry.